-The maturity and prepayment considerations for a particular issuance of Mega certificates are directly related to those that apply to the MBS and/or REMIC securities directly or indirectly underlying the related trust.
-See the discussion under the heading "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS" in the Single-Family MBS Prospectus, the Multifamily MBS Prospectus and the Single-Family REMIC Prospectus, as applicable.
+The maturity and prepayment considerations for the Mega certificates are directly related to those that apply to the MBS directly or indirectly underlying the trust.
+See the discussion under the heading "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS" in the related Multifamily MBS Prospectus.

-In addition, certificateholders will receive an early payment of principal of their Mega certificates if we purchase any underlying securities from the pool under the circumstances discussed under "THE TRUST DOCUMENTS-Purchase of Underlying Securities from Pools" in this prospectus.
+In addition, certificateholders will receive an early payment of principal of their Mega certificates if we purchase any underlying securities from the pool under the circumstances discussed under "THE TRUST DOCUMENTS-Purchase of Underlying Securities from the Pool" in this prospectus.